 If you have an infected ingrown hair, don't squeeze or scrub it.
 Use a gentle soap to clean the infected follicle, and don't shave the area or wear tight clothing.
 You should also apply an antibiotic ointment daily.
 If the infection doesn't clear up in a few days, call your doctor.
 Remember, even a small infection should be taken seriously, so don't let the problem go untreated.

 Now that you know how to help prevent and treat ingrown hairs, you should be on your way to that silky, smooth skin you desire.
-For more information on ingrown hairs, check out the links on the next page.
+For more information on ingrown hairs, check out the links below.